MBBS in Uzbekistan 2026–27

 - NMC status must be individually verified per university before applying

-Top NMC-Approved Medical Universities in Uzbekistan for 2026
+Medical Universities in Uzbekistan for 2026

 Tashkent Medical Academy (TMA)